aws-powertools/powertools-lambda-python/docs/core/logger.md

 ### Sampling debug logs

-Use sampling when you want to dynamically change your log level to **DEBUG** based on a **percentage of your concurrent/cold start invocations**.
+Use sampling when you want to dynamically change your log level to **DEBUG** based on a **percentage of the Lambda function executions**.

-You can use values ranging from `0.0` to `1` (100%) when setting `POWERTOOLS_LOGGER_SAMPLE_RATE` env var, or `sample_rate` parameter in Logger.
+You can use values ranging from `0.0` to `1` (100%) when setting `POWERTOOLS_LOGGER_SAMPLE_RATE` env var, or `sampling_rate` parameter in Logger.

 ???+ tip "Tip: When is this useful?"
-    Let's imagine a sudden spike increase in concurrency triggered a transient issue downstream.
-When looking into the logs you might not have enough information, and while you can adjust log levels it might not happen again.

-    This feature takes into account transient issues where additional debugging information can be useful.

-Sampling decision happens at the Logger initialization.
-This means sampling may happen significantly more or less than depending on your traffic patterns, for example a steady low number of invocations and thus few cold starts.

-???+ note
-	Open a [feature request](https://github.com/aws-powertools/powertools-lambda-python/issues/new?assignees=&labels=feature-request%2C+triage&template=feature_request.md&title=){target="_blank"} if you want Logger to calculate sampling for every invocation
+    Log sampling allows you to capture debug information for a fraction of your requests, helping you diagnose rare or intermittent issues without drowning your logs in unnecessary details.

+    Example: Imagine an e-commerce checkout process where you want to understand rare payment gateway errors.
+With 10% sampling, you'll log detailed information for a small subset of transactions, making troubleshooting easier without generating excessive logs.

+Sampling decision happens at every execution when using `@logger.inject_lambda_context` decorator or `refresh_sample_rate_calculation` method.
+If you don't use any of both, you may end up with undesired sampling behavior.

+=== "sampling_debug_logs_with_decorator.py"

+    ```python hl_lines="5 8"
+    --8<-- "examples/logger/src/sampling_debug_logs_with_decorator.py"
+    ```

-=== "sampling_debug_logs.py"
+=== "sampling_debug_logs_with_standalone_function.py"

-    ```python hl_lines="6 10"
+    ```python hl_lines="5 12"
-    --8<-- "examples/logger/src/sampling_debug_logs.py"
+    --8<-- "examples/logger/src/sampling_debug_logs_with_standalone_function.py"
     ```

 === "sampling_debug_logs_output.json"